 You can choose to see your data directly and also create hyper-targeted marketing campaigns for existing users.
 The CPMs are much higher than advertising models, and developers can attempt to generate revenue from user data.

-The data collection process has to be secure, transparent with an opt-in option, and a clear opt-out process.
+The data collection process has to be secure and transparent, with an opt-in option and a clear opt-out process.
 You can use this data to boost ad prices and create more relevant adverts.

 Example: Foursquare